 - Consists mostly of stories.
 It’s essential to use your portfolio as a launch pad to tell stories about the projects you’ve worked on.
 Case studies should demonstrate not only your skills as a problem-solver but also your skills as a storyteller.
 And the better the stories are, the more impressive your case studies will be for readers.

 - Study the portfolios of successful designers.
 This will give you some ideas on how to structure your own portfolio.
-Consider reading the article 10 Inspiring UX Portfolios for some of the best portfolio examples in the industry.
+Consider reviewing some of these inspiring UX portfolios for some of the best portfolio examples in the industry.

 - Don’t put everything you have into your portfolio.
 Your portfolio should be geared toward the type of job you want to find (remember the #1 tip about specialization).
 For example, if you want to join a UX research team, focus on that aspect of UX design in your portfolio.